turtlebot/turtlebot4-user-manual/tutorials/navigation.md

 ##### Create your path

 After initialisation, the user is prompted to create their path by using the [2D Pose Estimate](#2d-pose-estimate) tool.
 You must set at least one pose.
-Once all of the poses have been set, the user can press CTRL + C to stop creating the path and begin navigating.
+Once all of the poses have been set, the robot will begin navigating.

 ```py
 goal_pose = navigator.createPath()